insideout/ai/_posts/_archive/2020-01-08-is-baidu-stock-a-buy.md

 ---
 category: news
 title: "Is Baidu Stock a Buy?"
-excerpt: "For instance, there is the company's \"open-source autonomous vehicle technology platform\" Apollo.
-Baidu claims to have over 135 partners that support its self-driving cars initiative, and while we are still in the early stages of the autonomous cars revolution, Baidu is looking to maintain an edge in this potentially lucrative market with a ..."
+excerpt: "Baidu claims to have over 135 partners that support its self-driving cars initiative, and while we are still in the early stages of the autonomous cars revolution, Baidu is looking to maintain an ..."
-publishedDateTime: 2020-01-08T19:33:00Z
+publishedDateTime: 2020-01-08T15:40:00Z
 webUrl: "https://www.fool.com/investing/2020/01/08/is-baidu-stock-a-buy.aspx"
 ampWebUrl: "https://www.fool.com/amp/investing/2020/01/08/is-baidu-stock-a-buy.aspx"
 cdnAmpWebUrl: "https://www-fool-com.cdn.ampproject.org/c/s/www.fool.com/amp/investing/2020/01/08/is-baidu-stock-a-buy.aspx"